History of Chennai: Chola and Pallava eras

 The Pallavas held sway over this region from the beginning of the 3rd century to the closing years of the 9th century, except for the interval of some decades when the region was under the Kalabhras.
 The Pallavas were defeated by the Cholas under Aditya I by about 879 and the region was brought under the Chola rule.
 The Pandyas under Jatavarman Sundara Pandyan rose to power and the region was brought under the Pandya rule by putting an end to Chola supremacy in 1264.

 Historical establishment of the city

 Under Vijayanagara Dynasty Nayaks

 The present-day city of Chennai started in 1644 as an English settlement known as Fort St. George.
 The region was then a part of the Vijayanagara Empire, then headquartered at Chandragiri in present-day Andhra Pradesh.
 The Vijayanagar rulers who controlled the area, appointed chieftains known as Nayaks who ruled over the different regions of the province almost independently.
-The region was under the control of the Damerla Venkatadri Nayakar, a Padma Velama Nayak chieftain of Srikalahasti and Vandavasi.
+The region was under the control of the Damerla Venkatadri Nayakar, a Nayak chieftain of Srikalahasti and Vandavasi.
 He was also an influential Nayak ruler under the Vijayanagara King Peda Venkata Raya then based in Chandragiri-Vellore Fort, was in-charge of the area of present Chennai city when the English East India Company arrived to establish a factory in the area.